 - 1. Fulfill the AAFS Basic Requirements for Promotion; and - 2.
 Serve a minimum of two (2) years as an Associate Member; and - Register and attend a minimum of one (1) annual conference of the AAFS.
 The conference at which the title of Associate Member was conferred, if attended, may be counted; however, the conference at which the title of Member is being considered shall not be counted.
-References not required.

 - 1. Fulfill the AAFS Basic Requirements for Promotion; and - 2.
 Serve a minimum of two (2) years as a full Member; and - 3.
 Register and attend a minimum of two (2) annual conferences of the AAFS.
 The conference at which the title of Member was conferred, if attended, may be counted; however, the conference at which the title of Fellow is being considered shall not be counted; and - 4.
-While serving as an Associate Member or Member, meet one (1) or more of the following requirements on three (3) separate occasions (for a total of three (3) points) within ten (10) consecutive years prior to, but not including the annual conference at which the title of Fellow is being considered: - Be presenting author of an oral presentation, poster presentation, or webinar presentation at an annual conference of the AAFS, or an AAFShosted conference or webinar.
+While serving as an Associate Member or Member, meet one (1) or more of the following requirements on three (3) separate occasions (for a total of three (3) points) within ten (10) consecutive years prior to, but not including the annual conference at which the title of Fellow is being considered: - a.
+Be presenting author of an oral or poster presentation at an annual conference of the AAFS.
 One (1) presentation counts as one (1) point.
-NOTE: This requirement is fulfilled if the applicant's presentation in person is confirmed; or.
+NOTE: This requirement is fulfilled if the applicant's presentation in person is confirmed; or - b.
+Prepare and submit a paper that is accepted for publication in the Journal of Forensic Sciences or another peer-reviewed scientific journal.
+One